Luci-MG/Under-the-Hood/docs/langdives/Java/ThreadPools.md

     }
     ```

-???+ success "Advantages"
+!!! success "Advantages"
     - Highly scalable, creates threads as needed.
     - Best for short-lived, lightweight tasks.

+!!! failure "Drawbacks"
+    - Can potentially overwhelm the system with too many threads if tasks arrive rapidly.

-???+ tip "When to Use ?"
+!!! tip "When to Use ?"
     - I/O-bound tasks that spend most of the time waiting (e.g., network requests).
     - Scenarios where the number of tasks fluctuates frequently.

-???+ failure "Drawbacks"
-    - Can potentially **overwhelm the system** with too many threads if tasks arrive rapidly.

----

 ### **Single Thread Executor**

-A **single-threaded executor** that ensures tasks are executed **sequentially** in the order they are submitted.
+A single-threaded executor that ensures tasks are executed sequentially in the order they are submitted.
 If the thread dies due to an exception, a new thread is created to replace it.

-???+ example "`newSingleThreadExecutor`"
+??? example "`newSingleThreadExecutor` Example"
     ```java
     import java.util.concurrent.ExecutorService;
     import java.util.concurrent.Executors;